filmi-ubi/intern25/startup-log/log.md

 - Once I get that, I’ll look it over and figure out how to connect it to what I’m building on the frontend.

-5/13/25
+## 5/13/25
  Summary: What I’m Doing (as of now)
-Today Eric told me he wants me to build the Space Definition Tool for our building — 4601.
+Today Eric told me he wants me to build the Space Definition Tool for our building, 4601 Lyman Dr, Hilliard, OH.
 The output of this tool will be a detailed YAML file that defines the layout and logic of the space using vector mapping (likely from QGIS or a blueprint).
 Basically, I’ll be breaking down the building into tagged areas like:

 - Bounded spaces (e.g., rooms enclosed by walls)